tina-trenkner/klean-plate/content/blog/baby-tries-tofu-mushroom-bok-choy-jun-28/index.md

 ---
-title: The flight from Auckland to KL: Baby tries tofu, mushroom, and bok choy
+title: Baby tries tofu, mushroom, and bok choy
 date: "2019-06-28"
 description: "During the flight to KL, baby steals Mom's plane food breakfast and experiences some firsts. "
-featuredImage: "./IMG_4929.JPG"
+featuredImage: "./IMG_4930.JPG"
 ---

 **The flight between Auckland and Kuala Lumpur with an eight month old could be pleasantly uneventful at best, and unimaginably terrible at worst.** The actuality doesn't quite fit in this duality, as my back would argue it was painful and yet there were delightful, eventful moments as well.